Gaoussou Samaké

-Gaoussou Samaké (born 4 November 1997) is an Ivorian professional footballer who plays as a left back for MLS side D.C.
-United.
+Gaoussou Samaké (born 4 November 1997) is an Ivorian professional footballer who plays as a left back for Las Vegas Lights in the USL Championship.

 Career

 ASEC Mimosas

 Samaké spent two years with the first team of Ivorian MTN Ligue 1 side ASEC Mimosas, making 10 appearances for the club.
 On 11 February 2021, Samaké signed on loan with USL Championship side Loudoun United for their 2021 season.
 He made his debut for Loudoun on 2 May 2021, starting in a 2–1 loss to Miami FC.

 D.C.
 United

 On 22 November 2021, Loudoun United's MLS parent club D.C.
 United signed Samaké on a permanent deal ahead of the 2022 season.

+Las Vegas Lights

+On 23 February 2024, Samaké signed with USL Championship side Las Vegas Lights FC.